googlearchive/npm-publish-scripts/docs/publish-release.md

 With this NPM will publish generic files like README and LICENSE, but will also include *just* the 'build/' directory.

-If you want to test what will be published run `npm link`, go to an empty directory and `npm install <name of your module>@<version number>`.
-This will install your local module as if it was retrieved from the npm repository.
+If you want to test what will be published run `npm pack`, which will create an example tar of what will be shipped.

 # Testing During a Release